imApoorva36/Higgs-Supra-Hackathon/README.md

 3. **Immutable Blockchain Storage** – All package interactions are recorded on **Supra’s decentralized ledger**, preventing data tampering.
 4. **Smart Contract Automation** – Move-based smart contracts **enforce trustless validation**, ensuring that only legitimate transactions occur.
 5. **Web-Based Verification** – Customers and logistics partners can scan RFID tags to instantly verify a package’s authenticity via a user-friendly Next.js platform.
-6. **External Verification with Galadriel** – Further enhances security by cross-checking package records with external data sources.
+6. **External Verification with Gemini** – Further enhances security by cross-checking package records with external data sources.

 ### **Why SupraTag is a Game-Changer**